KontorProtocol/Documentation/src/pages/introduction.md

 Sigil emphasizes userspace development through Rust traits and macros:

 - **Traits for Runtime Primitives**: The runtime implements traits for all primitives, allowing pure Rust libraries (including Sigil’s standard library) to operate independently of the runtime.
 Developers can implement in-memory versions of these traits for testing without relying on the SigilWasm runtime.
-- **Ordinary Rust Programming**: Rust macros make Sigil programming feel like writing a web application, with familiar abstractions.
+- **Ordinary Rust Programming**: Rust macros make Sigil programming feel simple and familiar.
 - **Private Helper Functions**: Non-exported functions (without WIT signatures) compile to regular WASM instructions, behaving like standard Rust functions.

 ### Storage and Versioning